ParcNetwork/safeline-ipgroup-sources-sync/README.md

 - `source .venv/bin/activate`
 - `pip3 install -r requirements.txt`

+> To run with docker please have a look at [Running with Docker](#running-with-docker)

 ---

 ## Overview

-The synchronization process fetches IP lists or CIDR ranges from public sources and updates the corresponding SafeLine IP groups.
+The synchronization process fetches IP or CIDR ranges from public sources and updates the corresponding SafeLine IP groups.

-Each source is compared against its last known update timestamp to avoid unnecessary API calls or updates.
+Each source is compared against its previous state to avoid redundant API calls or updates.
-AbuseIPDB is handled separately due to its large dataset (tens of thousands of IPs).
+AbuseIPDB is handled separately due to its large and frequently changing dataset.

 ---

 ## Features

-- Fetches and parses IP/CIDR data from multiple APIs, JSON and RADb feeds.
+- Fetches and parses IP/CIDR data from multiple APIs, JSON feeds, and RADB whois sources
-- Detects updates via timestamps (e.g. `creationTime` or `generatedAt`).
+- Detects updates using timestamps (`creationTime`, `generatedAt`, etc.)
-- Automatically updates SafeLine ip groups using the SafeLine API.
+- Automatically creates and updates SafeLine IP Groups
-- Creates allow/deny rules based on config files per data source (e.g. googlebot)
+- Builds SafeLine allow/deny rules per source
-- Handles AbuseIPDB blacklists via batching and chunked uploads.
+- Supports batching and chunked uploads for large datasets
-- Maintains state in `.ipranges_state.json` for efficient comparisons.
+- Maintains state in `.ipranges_state.json` for efficient incremental updates

 ---